lamnhan/autodocs/src/doc/getting-started/how-it-works.md

 {
   "name": "my-package",
-  "description": "My package description.", "@lamnhan/ayedocs": {
+  "description": "My package description.", "ayedocsrc": {
     "url": "https://docs.example.com",
     "fileRender": {
       "TEST.md": {
         "head": true,
-        "section1": ["Main", "SELF"]
+        "section1": ["Lib", "SELF"]
       }
     }
   }
 }
 ```

-With the configuration above (inside the `@lamnhan/ayedocs` key), you tell the CLI to create a file named `TEST.md` with two sections:
+With the configuration above (inside the `ayedocsrc` key), you tell the CLI to create a file named `TEST.md` with two sections:

 - The `head` section: a [built-in](#renderer) section that display the package name and description.
 - The `section1` section: a [rendering](#rendering-input) section that display the source code element title and description.